Dropping $30-$40 dollars on one period product seems a bit much when you're used to a box of tampons or pads costing $10 or less.

 Here's how to make sure the first period cup you buy is right for you and how to avoid having to buy multiple cups with the wrong fit that may leak or be plain uncomfortable.
 Save that cash.

-First off, Saalt cups have a universally useful, proven design with different size options.
-Our size guide is the thorough place to start, but the small is for a light flow and recommended for teens, those with a petite physique, and athletes with strong pelvic floor muscles.
-The regular can be more comfortable and create a tighter seal for those who are sexually active or who have given birth vaginally.
+First off, Saalt Cups have a universally useful, proven design with different size options.
+Our cup quiz and size guide are the thorough places to start, but the small is for a light flow and recommended for those with a petite physique, and those that have a low cervix.
+The regular size can be more comfortable and create a tighter seal for those who have given birth vaginally, and those who have a high cervix.
+The Teen Cup is recommended for teens, who just started their period journey.
 You also need to consider the height of your cervix.
 The Duo Pack is a problem-solving start with both the small and regular sizes included.

 You can feel confident in your size choice once you've considered all of these tips and tricks.
-(If you have any issues after purchasing, email us to discuss further options.)
+(If you have any issues after purchasing, email us at email@example.com to discuss further options.)

 Save Your Time

-Period cups are not only worth the money, but are worth the tiniest bit of extra effort to empty, clean and reinsert.
-With all proper sterilization and care, your cup can be your safest option.
-Not only do we as women have to worry about dealing with periods, we also have to do what it takes to prevent TSS.
-On top of that, we've been kept in the dark on what is truly inside of the tampons we buy given that brands have had no required regulations to list ingredients.
+Period cups are not only worth the money, but are worth the tiniest bit of effort to empty, clean and reinsert.
+With proper sanitization and care, your cup can be your safest option.
+Not only do we have to deal with periods, we also have to do what it takes to prevent TSS.
+On top of that, we've been kept in the dark on what is truly inside of the tampons we buy, given that brands have had no required regulations to list ingredients until very recently.

-You have more peace of mind and more mental energy switching to a Saalt cup.
-No chemicals, no deluge of ingredients wasting your time.
-A cup can be safely worn up to twelve hours and only needs mild soap and intermittent boiling to keep it clean.
+You have more peace of mind and more mental energy switching to a Saalt Cup.
+No chemicals, no worries wasting your time.
+A cup can be safely worn for up to twelve hours and only needs mild soap and intermittent boiling to keep it clean.

 Dolla Dolla Bills